jberkel/android-plugin/README.markdown

 ##Building Java Android projects with sbt

-If you don't use Scala yet and want to use the plugin to build your existing Java app you can do by adding the `PlainJavaProject` trait to the project
+If you don't use Scala yet and want to use the plugin to build your existing Java app you can do so by adding the `PlainJavaProject` trait to the project
 definition:

     class MainProject(info: ProjectInfo) extends AndroidProject(info)